Mary Willing Byrd

-Mary Willing Byrd (September 10, 1740 – March 1814) was an American planter.
+Mary Willing Byrd (September 10, 1740 – March 28, 1814) was an American planter.
 At twenty years of age, she became the step-mother of five children and managed the family and household at Westover Plantation in Charles City County, Virginia beginning her second year of marriage.
 Together Byrd and her husband, William Byrd III, had ten more children before he committed suicide in 1777.
 She determined what property to hold on to and what to sell of what she inherited so that she could pay off debts, preserve Westover Plantation, and retain some land for the Byrd children.

-During the American Revolutionary War, British forces seized some of her property and when she tried to regain it, the State of Virginia accused her with dealing with the enemy.
+During the American Revolutionary War, British forces seized some of her property and when she tried to regain it, the State of Virginia accused her of dealing with the enemy.
 After she explained the situation in letters, the case was dropped and did not go to trial.

 Early life

 Mary Willing, the daughter of Ann (née Shippen) and Charles Willing of Philadelphia, was born on September 10, 1740.
 Charles Willing was the mayor of Philadelphia from 1748 to 1754, and her great-grandfather, Edward Shippen, was the second mayor of Philadelphia, from 1701 to 1703.

 Charles Willing was also a wealthy merchant.
 One of her godfathers, Benjamin Franklin provided Mary parliamentary speeches and histories from Europe.